Michael-F-Ellis/miniFQS/memory-bank/systemPatterns.md

 ### 5. Observer Pattern (Tutorial)
 - JavaScript observes DOM and initializes examples after load.
-- Copy buttons are dynamically injected and manage their own state.
+- Copy buttons are dynamically injected and manage their own state (for both FQS and ABC code).
+- ABCjs integration waits for library load and then renders standard notation and MIDI controls.

 ## Integration Patterns